adrian-cucuet/luigis-P5/README.md

 ### Structure

 Navigation:
-- Implement responsive navigation accross all pages.
+- Implement responsive navigation across all pages.
-- Include cart functionality to show total amount and number of products in cart.
+- Include cart functionality to show the total amount and number of products in the cart.
-- Implement a search functionality to allow customers to find products based on product name, category or keywords.
+- Implement a search functionality to allow customers to find products based on product name, category, or keywords.

 Registration and User Profiles:
 - User registration and login functionality for customers to create and manage their accounts.